makersacademy/chitter-challenge/README.md

 A user can see the time at which a peep was made
 A user can sign up for Chitter with their email, password, name and username
 A user can log in to Chitter
 A user can log out of Chitter
+A user can comment on others peeps
+A user can click on anothers handle to see only their peeps

 ## Technical Approach
 The application has been developed using Ruby, Sinatra, RSpec, HTML, and ERB views.
 The database has been integrated using the pg gem and Repository classes.